borkarchetan/JOKER/Algorithms/3. Graph Algorithms/Bellman-Ford Algorithm/JS.md

-Sure!
-Let's explore the Bellman-Ford Algorithm, its JavaScript implementation, output, time complexity, space complexity, and a summary.
+*Let's explore the Bellman-Ford Algorithm, its JavaScript implementation, output, time complexity, space complexity, and a summary.*

-Bellman-Ford Algorithm (Shortest Path):
+# Bellman-Ford Algorithm (Shortest Path)

-The Bellman-Ford Algorithm is a graph search algorithm used to find the shortest path from a given source vertex to all other vertices in a weighted graph, even in the presence of negative edge weights.
-It works by repeatedly relaxing all the edges in the graph for V-1 iterations, where V is the number of vertices.
-The algorithm guarantees correctness for graphs without negative cycles and can detect negative cycles in the graph.
+-   The Bellman-Ford Algorithm is a graph search algorithm used to find the shortest path from a given source vertex to all other vertices in a weighted graph, even in the presence of negative edge weights.

-JavaScript Implementation:
+-   It works by repeatedly relaxing all the edges in the graph for V-1 iterations, where V is the number of vertices.
+-   The algorithm guarantees correctness for graphs without negative cycles and can detect negative cycles in the graph.

+**`JavaScript Implementation:`**

 ```javascript
 class Graph {